Monomorium: Description

 This genus is very diverse in morphology, with species of many shapes and sizes that "do not necessarily even remotely resemble one another" at first glance.

 In certain species, the worker caste is monomorphic, whereas in others, it is polymorphic.
 In some species the workers are minute, in others they are rather large.
 Large, multifaceted eyes are common, but M. inusuale has much reduced eyes, as do some species from Africa.
 The sting is always functional.

 Taxonomy

-This large genus was further expanded in 2007, when the genera Nothidris, Epelysidris, and Phacota were synonymized with Monomorium.
+By the early 20th century Monomorium was already a large genus, with 10 subgenera.
+It was further expanded in 2007, when the genera Nothidris, Epelysidris, and Phacota were synonymized with Monomorium.
 The small genera Anillomyrma, Megalomyrmex, and perhaps Bondroita should possibly also be included in Monomorium.

-The exact boundaries of the genus are yet to be determined.
-It has no distinct morphological trait that sets it apart from other genera in the tribe Solenopsidini.
+The exact boundaries of the genus are still to be determined: it has no distinct morphological traits that set it apart from other genera in the tribe Solenopsidini.
 If cladistics were strictly applied, all Solenopsidini would be grouped in the single genus Solenopsis, but the tribe lacks a strong synapomorphy.
-Monomorium as it currently stands is paraphyletic, but it is used as a provisional group.
-Similar problems are found in the genera Camponotus and Leptothorax.
+As with the genera Camponotus and Leptothorax, Monomorium as it currently stands is paraphyletic.

+Subsequent studies using molecular techniques have suggested ways to break up the genus.
+A 2015 study resurrected the previously synonymised genus Syllophopsis (including Ireneidris) from within Monomorium.
+Epelysidris was also resurrected to contain the species E. brocha.
+In 2019 the genus Chelaner was resurrected for 53 Australasian and Pacific species, including the common New Zealand species Chelaner antipodum.